anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Sunday between 18 and 24 February (Proper 3)* {#proper3}

+Included very rarely (when Ash Wednesday falls between 7 and 10 March, or between 6 and 10 March in a leap year).
+Only falls on the Sunday between 18 and 21 February (22 February in a leap year).

 (RCL 'Seventh Sunday after the Epiphany', 'Proper 2'.)

 Year A